gluegun-rs/gluegun/book/src/mapping/java.md

 # Mapping to Java

-The Carcin IDL is mapped to Java as follows:
+The GlueGun IDL is mapped to Java as follows:

 * Primitive types:
     * `i8`, `u8` to Java `byte`